-This Plan begins to restore the severe COVID-19 induced funding reductions to previous levels by starting at a higher baseline and making large annual increases so that backlogs begin to decline in the second five years of the Plan.
+This Plan begins to restore the severe COVID-19 induced funding reductions to previous levels by starting at a higher baseline and making large annual increases so that backlogs begin to decline.
 In 2024, San Francisco passed a \$300 million Affordable Housing G.O.
 Bond to acquire, build, and rehabilitate affordable housing; as well as a \$390 million Healthy, Safe and Vibrant San Francisco G.O.
 Bond to improve medical, mental health, and shelter services to San Franciscans, deliver street safety and resurfacing projects, and revitalize public spaces.